atamocius/codenames-4-way-melee/spymaster.md

   > ### Regarding Tagalog
   >
   > Tagalog words can be tricky as we use a lot of _Taglish_.
-However we need to draw the line and restrict Tagalog hints to _malay-based_ words (ie. lalake, babae, upuan, salumpuwit, etc.) and _widely accepted, borrowed foreign_ words (ie. mesa, trapiko, liberasyon, silya, tiangge, etc.).
+However we need to draw the line and restrict Tagalog hints to _malay-based_ words (ie. lalake, babae, upuan, salumpuwit, etc.) and _widely accepted, borrowed Spanish_ words (ie. mesa, trapiko, liberasyon, silya, etc.).
+Simply put, _English is not allowed_.

 - Must not have similar spellings to any card on the board